seelprojects/MARC-3.0/README.md

 ![ScreenShot](https://raw.githubusercontent.com/seelprojects/MARC-3.0/master/MARC%203.0/Images/3.PNG)

 # Non-Functional Requirements Classification
-MARC 3.0 adds a new functionality to extract Non-Functional Requirements (NFRs) from user reviews.
-The reviews are classified into 4 major NFR classes, including Dependability, Performance, Supportability and Usability.
-This classification is done in two steps: 1) The NFR concerns first isolated using binary classification.
-2) Dictionary Matching is used to classify user reviews into 4 NFR classes.
-Users have the freedom to select their own training dataset and dictionary list.
-Please make sure that the custom training file and indicator term list files match the format provided in the source code.
-The custom files must be added to C:/Users/*name*/AppData/Roaming/MARC 3.0/InputData/TrainingDataset" folder.
+The current release of MARC supports a new functionality to extract Non-Functional Requirements (NFRs) from user reviews.
+The reviews are classified into four major NFR classes: Dependability, Performance, Supportability, and Usability.
+The classification is achieved in two steps: 1) Reviews carrying NFR information are first isolated using binary classification, and 2) Dictionary Matching is used to classify user reviews into the four different NFR categories.
+Users have the option to select their own training dataset and customize the classification dictionary.
+Please make sure that the custom training file and dictionary file match the format provided in the source code.
+The custom files must be added to the folder: C:/Users/name/AppData/Roaming/MARC 3.0/InputData/TrainingDataset"
 ![ScreenShot](https://raw.githubusercontent.com/seelprojects/MARC-3.0/master/MARC%203.0/Images/4.PNG)

 # Resources